beeware/briefcase/docs/reference/configuration.rst

 ``console_app``
 ~~~~~~~~~~~~~~~

-A boolean describing if the app is a console app, or a GUI app.
+A Boolean describing if the app is a console app, or a GUI app.
 Defaults to ``False``
 (producing a GUI app).
+This setting has no effect on platforms that do not support
+a console mode (e.g., web or mobile platforms).

 ``exit_regex``
 ~~~~~~~~~~~~~~